-- ► This means that understanding the relation between MB and M^S requires deciphering the relation between reserves and deposits - ▶ It turns out that when CB increases Reserves by 1 \$, Deposits (and hence M^5) will increase by a multiple of the same amount.
+- This means that understanding the relation between MB and M^S requires deciphering the relation between reserves and deposits - It turns out that when CB increases Reserves by 1 \$, Deposits (and hence M^S) increase by more.
 Let's see why

-- ▶ Start from the increase in MB achieved through, say, OMOs - ▶ Call r = 0.10 the reserve requirement, i.e. the share of deposits that commercial banks must deposit as reserves at the CB for precautionary reasons - ▶ Assume that the counterpart in the OMO is the First National Banks.
-It will receive an extra 100 \$ on its reserves.
+- Start from the increase in MB achieved through, say, OMOs - Call r = 0.10 the reserve requirement, i.e. the share of deposits that commercial banks must deposit as reserves at the CB for precautionary reasons - Assume that the counterpart in the OMO is the First National Banks.
+It receives an extra 100 \$ on its reserves.
 But its deposits have not increased, so it can provide a loan for the entire amount (no excess reserves)